BEX-Express/BEX-API/source/includes/_waybilldownload.md

 waybillNumber | String | Yes | A single waybill number to lookup and produce a PDF for.

 ### Response
-An error response will still contain the relevant error message in the `ex` parameter of the response.
+A successful response will be the resulting PDF document.
+If you are accessing it through a browser, the download will happen automatically.

-**However**, a successful response will be the resulting PDF document.
-If you are accessing the service endpoint using query parameters inside a browser, the document will automatically download to your computer.
+If you decide to integrate using your own system or code, you will need to process the response accordingly.

 <aside class="notice">
-  If you are accessing this service through code, you will need to process the result and save it to disk so that you can access the file.
+  An error response will still contain the relevant error message in the `ex` parameter of the response.
 </aside>

 ## Labels Downloads
 You can download "thermal" labels from `https://api.bex.co.za/api/service/downloadparcellabels`.

 > Example JSON body.

 ```json
 {
   "token": "`alternate_token`",